Anyone can achieve high goals with the proper support, inspiration and opportunities

 Dr. Armstrong returned to Orange County to accept a position as Clinical Professor and Orthopedic Surgeon at UCI Medical Center.
 In addition to this position, he worked with the Orthopedic Biomechanics Laboratory at the VA Hospital in Long Beach.
 Dr. Armstrong also devoted his time and talent to Santa Ana as a volunteer team physician for Century High School and Saddleback High School.

 Awards and Accolades

 Santa Ana School Gym Dedicated to Dr. Kevin L. Armstrong Santa Ana Unified School District has named the Carr Intermediate School gymnasium in honor of former student and late physician Dr. Kevin Armstrong.
-Armstrong died in 2005 at the age of 39 from a rare heart condition.
-He attended Diamond Elementary School and was valedictorian at Carr in 1979.
+Dr. Armstrong attended Diamond Elementary School and was valedictorian at Carr in 1979.
 After earning his medical degree and becoming established, Armstrong gave back to the community by becoming a volunteer physician at district high school football games.
 Read More.